On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Abstract

 \section{Abstract}

 We consider the topological and geometric reconstruction of a geodesic subspace of $\R^N$ both from the \v{C}ech and Vietoris-Rips filtrations on a finite, Hausdorff-close, Euclidean sample.
 Our reconstruction technique leverages the intrinsic length metric induced by the geodesics on the subspace.
-We consider the distortion and convexity radius as our sampling parameters for a successful reconstruction.
+We consider the distortion and convexity radius as our sampling parameters for the reconstruction problem.
 For a geodesic subspace with finite distortion and positive convexity radius, we guarantee a correct computation of its homotopy and homology groups from the sample.
-For geodesic subspaces of $\R^2$, we also devise an algorithm to output a homotopy equivalent geometric complex that has a very small Hausdorff distance to the unknown shape of interest.
+This technique provides alternative sampling conditions to the existing and commonly used conditions based on weak feature size and $\mu$--reach, and performs better under certain types of perturbations of the geodesic subspace.
+For geodesic subspaces of $\R^2$, we also devise an algorithm to output a homotopy equivalent geometric complex that has a very small Hausdorff distance to the unknown underlying~space.